Should I Apologize To My Ex? 13 Factors To Consider

 Related Reading: 12 Sincere Ways To Apologize To Someone You Hurt

 Maybe you expected more out of yourself and can’t process the things that you did.
-And that’s why you go around asking your friends, “Should I apologize to my ex for being clingy?”
-Listen, it’s okay to feel bad.
+It’s okay to feel bad.
 You messed up and now it is all in the past.
 At that time, you were wounded and didn’t know that you were repeating old patterns or breaking their heart.
 The subconscious mind loves to bring in old memories.
 Don’t fall into the traps of “Oh, if only…” or “I wish…”.
 It all happened for a reason.

 Maybe you should ask yourself, “Is it worth apologizing to an ex?”
 Perhaps, it’d be better to work through these messy feelings on your own.
 Here are a few things you can try: